whitesand230/okta-streaming-service-demo/README.md

 ## Prerequisites

-* Okta Tenant - If you do not already an Okta tenant, you can register for a free [Okta Developer Editions](https://developer.okta.com/signup/)
+* Okta Tenant - If you do not already have an Okta tenant, you can register for a free [Okta Developer Editions](https://developer.okta.com/signup/)
 * An OIDC applications to use Device Authorization Grant.
 [How-to](https://developer.okta.com/docs/guides/device-authorization-grant/main/#configure-an-application-to-use-the-device-authorization-grant)
 * Node v14.0.0+
 * npm v6.14.15+